webarch-coop/ansible-role-onlyoffice/README.md

 AGPL](https://github.com/ONLYOFFICE/DocumentServer).

-There is a [development repo available here](https://git.coop/webarch/nextcloud-server) that buolds a ONLYOFFICE server using this role.
+There is a [development repo available here](https://git.coop/webarch/nextcloud-server) that builds a ONLYOFFICE server using this role.